hyperledger/fabric-private-chaincode/README.md

   `/dev/isgx` and your PSW daemon listens to `/var/run/aesmd`, then the docker image will be sgx-enabled and your settings from `./config/ias` will be used.
 You will have to manually set `SGX_MODE=HW` before building anything to use HW mode.
 * if you want additional apt packages in your container image, add to the `<absolute-project-path>/fabric-private-chaincode/config.override.mk` file in the fabric-private-chaincode directory.
 In that file, define `DOCKER_DEV_IMAGE_APT_ADD__PKGS` with a list of packages you want.
 They will then be automatically added to the docker image
-* docker images do not persist between runs and there are setup files that will be needed in the docker container.
-Therefore, map the local cloned filesystem as a volume to `/project/src/github.com/hyperledger-labs/fabric-private-chaincode` within the docker container.
-To achieve this, add `DOCKER_DEV_RUN_OPTS= -v <absolute-project-path>/fabric-private-chaincode:/project/src/github.com/hyperledger-labs/fabric-private-chaincode` to your `<absolute-project-path>/fabric-private-chaincode/config.override.mk`, where <absolute-project-path> is where you have cloned the FPC project on your local machine.
 * due to the way the peer's port for chaincode connection is managed, you will be able to run only a single FPC development container on a particular host.